-The school holidays are underway and with them the challenges of arranging family trips and childcare, a task which can be particularly complicated as separated parents.
-Rebecca Eels, in Stone King’s Family & Mediation Team, has 8 tips on how to navigate this busy time so that both parents and children can get the most out of the summer and their time together.
+The school holidays are fast approaching and with them come the challenges of arranging family trips and childcare, a task which can be particularly complicated as separated parents.
+Rebecca Eels, a partner in Stone King’s Family & Mediation Team, has 8 tips on how to navigate this busy time so that both parents and children can get the most out of the summer and their time together.

-- Remember the children love you both and want to spend time with you both.
-Let them know it’s ok for that to happen.
+Remember the children love you both and want to spend time with you both.
+Let them know it’s okay for that to happen.

-- Stay in touch.
-If you are taking the children on holiday let the other parent know in advance where you will be, how you will be travelling there, with flight details if necessary, and emergency contact details.
-When you arrive, let them know you have got there safely and ensure the children can speak to their other parent during the holiday period.
+Stay in touch.
+If you are taking the children on holiday let the other parent know in advance where you will be, how you will be travelling there, with flight details if applicable, and emergency contact details.
+When you arrive, let them know you have got there safely and ensure the children can speak to their other parent as often as they wish during the holiday period.

-- The children may well miss the other parent when they are with you.
-Let them know that’s ok and that they can ring the other parent when they want.
+The children may well miss the other parent when they are with you.
+Let them know that’s okay and that they can contact their other parent however frequently they want to.

 Respect the other parent’s time with the children, it’s important to the children that they have quality time with both of you.